Free Initial Assessment

 Transferring tax-free allowances

-Everybody is entitled to a nil rate band (NRB) for inheritance tax.
-When assets pass from a spouse or civil partner, they are exempt from IHT.
-That means if somebody dies and leaves all their assets to their spouse or civil partner, they will not have used their NRB allowance.
+Every UK citizen is legally entitled to a nil rate band (NRB) for inheritance tax.
+When assets pass from a spouse or civil partner, they are exempt from IHT, which means if somebody dies and leaves all their assets to their spouse or civil partner, they will not have used their NRB allowance.
 The NRB that has not been used can be transferred to the surviving spouse or civil partner, reducing IHT when they die.

 3